JetBrains/intellij-sdk-docs/topics/ui/controls/input_field.md

 #### Grouped input fields

-If there are several input fields in a form, it’s recommended to make labels approximately the same length to avoid gaps between labels and fields.
+If there are several input fields in a form, make labels approximately the same length to avoid gaps between labels and fields.

 <table style="none" border="false">
     <tr>